-Some time down the road you may find that you have need for what we call “multi-part” label sets.
+Some time down the road you may find that you have need for what we call multi-part labels sets.
 Requirements like this typically involve labeling similar items that must be grouped together – such as a series of laboratory tests or small parts of a finished product.
-You may want a large label to put on your paperwork and smaller ones to identify the components that go into your thingamajig.
-This concept is also suitable for asset control whereby you have a permanent label in your files and copies for our inventory or equipment.
+You may want a large label to put on your paperwork and smaller ones to identify the components that go into your products and experiments.
+This concept is also suitable for asset control whereby you have a permanent label in your files and copies for inventory or equipment.

 One way to solve this dilemma is to simply use labels that are all cut the same size.
 Your label software can be set up to print duplicate numbers or information in a series, for instance.
 They can be linked together by some common thread―such as a serial number―for the finished product or procedure.
 (Example: 0001, 0001, 0002, 0002, 0003 etc.)

 But what if you really want to use labels cut to different sizes?
 Rather than getting labels of one size and printing them one after another, you really want certain label sizes to fit specific items.

 You could, of course, get labels cut to various sizes and provided on separate rolls.
 If you are printing them on site, you would have to keep track of the numbering differences between the rolls and then try to carefully match the assorted labels.
 That can be a frustrating process, to say the least!

 Sometimes it is easier to buy a special tool for your multi-part set.
 This is a particularly smart way to go if you are going to need a lot of labels.
 It’s much faster for a label converter like EIM to cut label sets with tools precisely engineered to fit your requirements.
 If you want to take a complete label set off the liner in one piece, we would add perforations between each label, so they can be pulled apart later.
 But if you’d rather get each label section totally cut apart, that can be done too.
 We can even design them with a combination of perfs and slits.
 We call this process adding FACE PERFS and FACE CUTS.